Lady Pepperrell House: History

-Description and history
+Description

 The Lady Pepperrell House is a two-story wood-frame structure, five bays wide, with a hip roof and four chimneys, two placed symmetrically on each side.
 The center bay of the main facade projects, and is topped by a low-pitch fully enclosed gabled pediment.
 This projecting section is finished in flushboard, while the rest of the house clapboarded.
 It has fluted pilasters with Ionic capitals rising its full height, and the gable, like the rest of the roofline, is modillioned.
 The main entry is on the first level of this projecting section, and it is also flanked by fluted pilasters, which support curved brackets and a slightly projecting architrave.
 The building's corners have flush-boarded quoining.
 A Colonial Revival porch, sympathetic in styling to the main block, extends to its left.
 This porch was added in 1922 along with a matching one to the right, which has since been removed.
 A two-story kitchen ell extends to the rear of the house.

 The interior has a fairly typical Georgian center-hall layout, with two rooms on either side of a large central hall.
 The public spaces feature elaborate and high-quality woodwork, which has been well preserved.